Harshitn1995/Jarvis/docs/README/creating-segments.md

 We have partnered with several leading mobile attribution platforms like **_AppsFlyer, Adjust, Branch_** and **_Tune_** to ensure that you're able to track down the sources through which users discover you.

-All you need to do is integrate your mobile apps with any of the aforementioned platforms and connect your WebEngage account with it.
+All you need to do is integrate your mobile apps with any of the aforementioned platforms and connect your Jarvis account with it.
 In doing so, we will start gleaning acquisition source information for all users that download your app.

 You can specify the following parameters to segement users (based on the info gleaned through the third-party attribution platform):